AndrewCloete/GeyserCClient/DesignQuestions.md

 ### Architectural design options.

 First of all **make sure to fully understand the REST API of OM2M**.
-From there on I can think of 4 possible architectures:
+From there on I can think of a couple of possible architectures:

 1. Full ETSI REST client.